hphelion/documentation/migration-overview-reference.md

 	Where:

     	tenant_id (optional) - xsd:string - The ID for the tenant or account in a multi-tenancy cloud.
-You can find the tenant ID on the API Keys page in the management console.
+You can find the tenant ID on the API Keys page in the classic management console.

     	name (required) - xsd:string - The name to be associated with the key pair.